May 16, 2022

 Read more: Understanding The 5 Stages Of Colon Cancer

 Being diagnosed with colon cancer can be frightening and stressful.
-This type of cancer, fortunately, is treatable, especially when caught early.
+Fortunately, it is treatable, especially when caught early.
 In recent years, new treatments have resulted in increasingly better outcomes.

 Treatment of colon cancer is dependent on a number of things.
 Based on your overall health and the stage of the disease, your doctor will decide the best treatment plan.
 Treatment options which may be considered are as follows :